 A GmbH is classified as medium if it exceeds at least two of the small thresholds but does not exceed at least two of the medium thresholds.
 It is classified as large if it exceeds at least two of the medium thresholds.

-The 25% increase means a significant number of GmbHs that were previously classified as medium (and therefore subject to mandatory audit) now fall into the small category.
-The change is particularly relevant for corporations on the boundary between small and medium, since the reclassification eliminates the audit obligation entirely.
+This matters because the 25% increase means a significant number of GmbHs previously classified as medium (and therefore subject to mandatory audit) now fall into the small category.
+Deloitte Legal noted that the change is particularly relevant for corporations on the boundary between small and medium, since the reclassification eliminates the audit obligation entirely.
+The team knows the threshold is close.
+The file still goes out as statutory.

 How the two-consecutive-year rule works